 Playing professional hockey is not a child’s play.
 The crisp shots and cheering from the crowd comes to those who master the sport over the years, with practice, skill and hard work.
 As it is said, field hockey is all about art and not power, so you need to be sound at your skills and steady with your wrists and the stick.
 Though, besides skills, it involves some technicality as well and a lot of it depends on the type of gear you choose.
 Out of all, the hockey stick plays the most vital role as it is the prime accessory with which you play the game.
 Thus, to complement your game, it is essential that you chose the right twig to play with.
 Here is a brief description about the kind of hockey sticks (twigs) preferred by Indian players.
-Have a look at Best stick for best players for more info on this.
+Have a look at hockey stick for beginners for more info on this.

 Both the left-handed and the right-handed players use the same type of stick as you need to use both hands to control it.
 It features a grip and a shaft, at the end of which is a flat area and a curved hook that faces the right.
 Players grip it using their right hand positioned at the base of the grip and the left one near the top of the stick and the flat area of the stick is meant to hit the ball with.